resolritter/library/readme.md

 # Missing for production <a name="missing-for-production"></a>

 This project doesn't aim to show much of what would be needed to have in a real-world application.
-That being said, *if it were*, some things would obviously be missing, so they'll be listed here
+That being said, *if it were*, some things would obviously be missing, so they'll be listed here.

 ## Completeness requirements

 - Authentication does not include password, which would not work.
 - Title is used as primary key for books, but of course this wouldn't be acceptable normally.
 - Books can only be lent for a full week, but the timeline could be customizable.
+- Books are automatically considered available when their lease time expires, thus the current system doesn't account for lateness.

 ## Nice-to-have features

-- See a user's history of borrowing
+- See a user's history of borrowing.
-- See a book's history of borrowing
+- See a book's history of borrowing.
-- Plotted metrics (% of books late, % probability of it being late, etc) in some sort of Admin dashboard
+- Plotted metrics (% of books late, % probability of it being late, etc) in some sort of Admin dashboard.
-- Searching and filtering books in the UI
+- Searching and filtering books in the UI.

 ## Token refreshing and invalidation